ashreposit/devtinder-backend/apiList.md

 GET /user/connetions/received //getting all the pending received connections GET /user/requests //getting all the accepted requests GET /user/feed //gets you the profile of other users

+feed api

+user should see all the user cards except :
+1. his own card
+2. cards of the user which he/she has sent request to
+3. cards of the user which he/she has connected with
+4. cards of the user which he/she has ignored/rejected.

+skip = (page-1)*10